Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-07-conditionals.md

     }
 ```

 Remember this behavior?
 It looks a little funky right?
-It was when we were trying to get our shape to bounce and we just put in an else statement that said if we weren't greater than the width (or height), then subject.
-That didn't work so we had to create a new variable that would multiply by a negative one to speed and then add that to the shape.
+It was when we were trying to get our shape to bounce, and we just put in an else statement that said if we weren't higher than the width (or height), then subject.
+That didn't work, so we had to create a new variable that would multiply by a negative one to speed and then add that to the shape.

 So, how can we effectively use an if/else statement?